 In addition, an actuarial review of the Scheme is undertaken annually.
-Provisional figures from the actuarial review of the Scheme, as at 31 March 2019, are set out below for the funding level and vested benefits ratio.
-The assumptions and methodology used to value the liabilities as at 31 March 2019 are those currently intended to be used for the actuarial review of the Scheme as at 31 March 2019.
-Note: the actuarial assumptions used for the statutory actuarial valuation as at 31 March 2018 differed from those used to calculate the amounts shown in the financial statements as at 31 March 2018.
-The figures below are taken from the statutory actuarial examination as at 31 March 2018.
+Provisional figures from the actuarial review of the Scheme as at 31 March 2020 are set out below for the funding level and vested benefits ratio.
+The assumptions and methodology used to value the liabilities as at 31 March 2020 are those currently intended to be used for the actuarial review of the Scheme as at 31 March 2020.

-12 ACTUARIAL EXAMINATION AND REVIEW, FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2019 (CONTINUED)
+12 ACTUARIAL EXAMINATION AND REVIEW, FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2020 (CONTINUED)

-12.2 FUNDING LEVEL - 31 MARCH 2019
+12.2 FUNDING LEVEL - 31 MARCH 2020

 The funding level of the Scheme is the ratio of the net assets available to pay benefits to the value of the past service liabilities.
-From 31 March 2019, for the purpose of this note, the value of the past service liabilities and hence the funding level is calculated on two bases:
+For the purposes of this note, the value of the past service liabilities and hence the funding level is calculated on two bases:

-- Funding basis: Under the funding basis, the present value of net assets is calculated using expected actual investment returns.
+- Funding basis: Under the funding basis, the present value is calculated using expected actual investment returns.
 However, there is a risk that these investment returns will not be achieved in practice.
-This is the basis used to determine the employer contribution rate to the Scheme. - Minimum Risk Rate basis: Under the Minimum Risk Rate basis, the value of the liabilities is the present value of the estimated benefit payments, assuming investment returns are the same as can be earned on a portfolio of New Zealand Government bonds with the same average duration as the liabilities.
+This is the basis used to determine the employer subsidy rate to the Scheme. - Minimum risk basis: Under the minimum risk basis the value of the liabilities is the present value of the estimated benefit payments, assuming investment returns are the same as can be earned on a portfolio of New Zealand Government bonds with the same average duration as the liabilities.
 New Zealand Government bonds are chosen for this purpose as they represent the least risk that future investment returns will not be as expected over the relevant duration.
-This basis is provided for information only.
+This basis is provided for information purposes only.